-A. The building control system shall permit full operator communication including: obtaining information about the performance of his system, allowing the operator to change the system operation, and diagnosing system malfunctions.
-Operator communication shall be through the use of any one of the following operator terminals, each of which shall be supplied under this contract:
+A. The building control system shall permit full operator communication including: obtaining information about the performance of his system; allowing the operator to change the system operation; and diagnosing system malfunctions.
+Operator communication shall be through the use of any one of the following operator terminals: